-The Conference Board Leading Economic Index® for Brazil, together with Fundação Getulio Vargas (TCB/FGV Brazil LEI), decreased 0.4 percent in October.
-The index now stands at 125.5 (2004 = 100), following a 0.6 percent increase in September and a 0.9 percent increase in August.
-Two of the eight components contributed positively to the index in October.
+The Conference Board Leading Economic Index® for Brazil, together with Fundação Getulio Vargas (TCB/FGV Brazil LEI), increased 1.8 percent in October.
+The index now stands at 87.0 (2010 = 100), following a 2.1 percent decline in September and a 1.9 percent decline in August.
+The services sector survey: expectations index, the manufacturing survey´s expectations index, stock prices, the consumer durable goods production index, the exports volume index, and the terms of trade index contributed positively to the index in October.

-The Conference Board Coincident Economic Index® for Brazil, together with Fundação Getulio Vargas (TCB/FGV Brazil CEI), which measures current economic activity, increased 0.2 percent in October to 129.2 (2004 = 100), following a 0.1 percent increase in September and a 0.2 percent increase in August.
-Three of the six components contributed positively to the index in October.
+The Conference Board Coincident Economic Index® for Brazil, together with Fundação Getulio Vargas (TCB/FGV Brazil CEI), which measures current economic activity, increased 0.2 percent to 101.2 (2010 = 100) in October, following a 0.4 percent decline in September and a 0.7 percent decline in August.
+Four of the six components contributed positively to the index in October.

 TCB/FGV Brazil LEI aggregates eight economic indicators that measure economic activity in Brazil.
 Each of the LEI components has proven accurate on its own.
 Aggregating individual indicators into a composite index filters out so-called “noise” to show underlying trends more clearly.